Skip to Content

 Aerial view of Crissy Field buildings and lawn with San Francisco skyline in the background

 For over twenty years, the Golden Gate National Parks Conservancy and National Park Service revitalized Crissy Field, and it’s been dazzling visitors ever since.
-Once a U.S. Army airfield, today this is one of the San Francisco’s must-see destinations.
-Known as the perfect place to picnic, fly a kite, or hang out with the pup at the beach, this epic wide-open space, provides some of the best views of the Golden Gate Bridge, Alcatraz, and the City skyline.
-Come celebrate this special place – grab a snack at The Warming Hut Park Store and Café, or experience some of the Presidio’s visitor-serving businesses along Old Mason Street.
+Once a U.S. Army airfield, today this is one of San Francisco’s must-see destinations.
+Known as the perfect place to picnic, fly a kite, or hang out with the pup at the beach, this epic wide-open space provides some of the best views of the Golden Gate Bridge, Alcatraz, and the City skyline.
+Come celebrate this special place – grab a snack at the Warming Hut Park Store and Café, or experience some of the Presidio’s visitor-serving businesses along Old Mason Street.

 Crissy Field Scenic Overlook page

-11. Presidio Tunnel Tops
+11. BONUS: Presidio Tunnel Tops

-Visitors at Presidio Tunnel Tops and kite flying overhead
+Visitors at Presidio Tunnel Tops